 3. Modification or cancellation of the share-based payment plan for employees

-No modification or cancellation of share-based payment plan has occurred in the first quarter of 2023.
+No modification or cancellation of share-based payment plan has occurred in the three-month periods ended March 31, of 2024.

 4. The expenses of the share-based payment plan for employees recognized by the Group are as follows: